DevLuDaley/DjangoPortfolioProject/sidecar.md

 pip3 install psycopg2-binary
 might need to change when making site live...need to figure out how I got the postgresql version in studioScheduler to work.

-python3 manage.py makemigrations (in porfolio-project folder)
+python3 manage.py makemigrations (in portfolio-project folder)

 ## admin